 Today, the standard-bearer for high-roller credit cards is the American Express Centurion or Black Card.
 The company mascot, the Roman Gladiator or Centurion, appears at the center of this iconic card.

 Launched in 1999, the American Express black card is made from anodized Titanium.
-The card also features intricate border and background design that says “American Express.”
-For more information on the AMEX black card the Credit Card Insider have created an interesting infographic with facts about this metal card.
+The card also features an intricate border and background design that says “American Express.”
+For more information on the AMEX black card, the Credit Card Insider has created an interesting infographic with facts about this metal card.

-More recently, the company has launch a platinum credit card.
+More recently, the company has launched a platinum credit card.
 This card is actually made from stainless steel.

 J.P.
 Morgan Chase Palladium Card.
-Our favorite however is the beautiful J.P.
+Our favorite, however, is the beautiful J.P.
 Morgan Chase Palladium card is made out of laser-etched palladium and gold.
-Palladium is a natural white metal that is light and durable — similar to platinum, but less expensive.
+Palladium is a naturally white metal that is light and durable — similar to platinum, but less expensive.
 On the front is the founder J.P.
 Morgan’s signature laser etched with the cardholder’s information and the signature is etched on the back (it arrives activated since the signature is on it).

 It was also the first U.S. card with a smart chip on the front.
 Read more about this elite card.

 At Pure Metal Cards we offer VIP and Membership cards that have all the features of a standard credit card but on your metal business card or metal member cards:

 – magnetic strip (high or low coercivity)